kaungthant-w/expense-android/THEME_IMPLEMENTATION_COMPLETE.md

 **CONGRATULATIONS!** 🎉

-Your Hsu Expense app now has the **exact theme functionality you requested**:
+Your HSU Expense app now has the **exact theme functionality you requested**:
 - ✅ Dark theme with dark backgrounds and white text
 - ✅ Light theme with bright backgrounds and dark text
 - ✅ Theme page accessible from FAB menu